Bionus/imgbrd-grabber/docs/docs/index.md

 #### Batch downloads

 To download a lot of pictures at the same time, first search for the tag you want to download (or no tag if that's what you want).
-You should arrive on the search page.
+You should arrive at the search page.
 From here, just click "Get this page" to download all the images on the page you are currently seeing (usually around 20 images), or "Get all" to download all the results of your search, including further pages (can go from 1 images to thousands).

 Then, go to the "Downloads" tab to see a summary of what will be downloaded: